Sayfan-AI/ai-six/planning.md

 - Github organization (never done it)

-Decision: staart with Github organization + monorepo.
+Decision: start with Github organization + monorepo.
 Move to hybrid if needed

 ### MVP